 E-Cigarettes – Are They A Tool To Quit Smoking?

 The iconic image of coffee and cigarettes is subtly being replaced by coffee and vaping.
 Welcome to the 21st century.
-Read on to figure out if you want to welcome this new industry with open arms or get more informed.
+Read on to figure out if e-cigarettes can help quit smoking.

 Quitting smoking is hard.
 Traditional methods to help you quit smoking include:

 - Nicotine Replacement Therapies (NRT): gum, lozenges, inhalers, mouth sprays and patches

 - Behavioural Therapies

 - Prescription Products: buproprion and varenicline